Nayanthara And Vignesh Shivan’s Pilgrimage Spree Continues; Pics Go Viral On Internet

 It is reported that the actress is trying to become a vegetarian for the shooting of Mookuthi Amman.
 Directed by RJ Balaji, the movie is believed to be a fantasy entertainer.

 Apart from Mookuthi Amman, Nayanthara has Netrikann in her kitty.
-Netrikann will be produced by her beau Vignesh Sivan.
+Netrikann will be produced by her beau, Vignesh Shivan.
 The film is the official remake of Korean thriller Blind.
 Nayanthara will be playing the role of a visually-impaired woman in the movie.
 The film rolled on floors on September 15 this year and is expected to hit the theatres next year.

 Nayanthara will be seen on big screens opposite Rajinikanth in Darbar soon.
 The film is slated for a Pongal release.
 Nayan will be seen romancing Superstar after their blockbuster hit Chandramukhi.
 The trailer of Darbar was launched on Monday, at a grand event in Mumbai.
 The trailer became an instant hit, shattering all YouTube records.
 It crossed 5 million views in less than 24 hours.